A NSW Government website

 What is an Aboriginal land claim?

 Aboriginal land councils can lodge Aboriginal land claims for ownership of some Crown land.
-Crown Lands facilitates the return of land to Aboriginal land councils by assessing land claims and, if a claim is successful, transferring land.
+Crown Lands facilitates the return of eligible land to Aboriginal land councils by assessing land claims and, if a claim is successful, transferring land.

 Who can make an Aboriginal land claim?